 To be Prideful means to have an excessively high opinion of oneself and tend to place themselves above everyone else.
 It is being arrogant or overconfident in ones sense of self – worth.
 This usually occurs when someone feels they have worked really hard to get to where they are or personally pulled out all the stops to achieve what they have.

 Being prideful or haughty is not the same as being confident.
 Though similar, confidence is having a healthy self – esteem.
-Whereas, arrogance is the flip side of the same coin, where confidence in ones own abilities has gone too far and has become very prideful.
+Whereas, arrogance is the flip side of the same coin, where confidence in ones self or ability has gone too far and has become very prideful.
 This could be destructive.

 Pride goes before destruction.
 Proverbs 16:18

 On the contrary, being humble means to be modest in ones actions and opinion of self.
 Biblically, being humble indicates a submissive attitude of understanding that there is a deity greater than yourself.
-So that no matter the level of success one has achieved, there is an awareness that it is the creator who has endowed you with the strength and talent for the success you have achieved.
-This inner resolve creates a sense of humble submission.
+So that no matter the level of success one has achieved, there is a sense of gratitude and awareness that God blessed your endeavour and helped you achieve success.
+This inner resolve creates a sense of inner humility.

 One can be very confident, yet humble and not prideful.
 Being humble makes you more endearing and amiable.
 People find it easier to relate to you and this actually paves the way for your continuous progress.